 Income is considered taxable when it is received.
 So, to avoid this problem when you get the cash in Jan/Feb, it needs to be recorded as being “paid by way of a credit to the shareholder’s loan account” for December 31st of the year just finished.
 If it is not recorded that way, then it will be taxed in the current year.

 When you withdraw the money from the corporation in Jan/Feb that simply brings the shareholder loan account back up to neutral.
 That is best done using a dividend.
-If a bonus (T4 income) is used, then CRA may get antsy if payroll tax remittance wasn’t sent in on time (with big late penalties).
+If a bonus (T4 income) is used, then CRA may get antsy if payroll tax remittance isn’t sent in on time (with big late penalties).
 The one time to consider a salary bonus is if it is to max out your RRSP and deduct that from your income (talk to your accountant first).

 A shareholder loan can also be used to temporarily advance funds.
 You can take a shareholder loan from the corporation to withdraw money now and not immediately count it as income.
 You must log the loan in the corporate minute book.
 It gets reported on the next corporate tax filing and must be fully repaid before the subsequent corporate tax filing.
 If not, then the remaining balance is considered to be taken as personal income.
-This is one of the reasons why having a corporate year end staggered to the personal (calendar) year end is helpful for tax planning.
+This is one of the reasons why having a corporate year-end staggered to the personal (calendar) year-end is helpful for tax planning.
 Plus, you want a happy well-rested accountant by avoiding tax season.

 Optimally, you could conceivably use shareholder loans to spread personal tax over four years as illustrated below.
 If your timing isn’t perfect, you could still likely spread the income and taxes over two years.
-Hence, planning in advance can save you money.
+Hence, planning can save you money.

 Book-Keeping & Interest